devnoname120/dockerd/README.md

 1. Restart tailscaled with `dockerd.service restart`
 2. Reproduce what are you doing which has problem.
-3. Get log at `dockerd.service log run`
+3. Get log at `dockerd.service logs run`